 - initiatives relating to the development of DER markets.

-Final recommendations on all aspects of the program delivery will be made no later than mid-2021, with the development of legislation and rules to follow.
+Final recommendations on all aspects of the program delivery are expected to be made in mid-2021, with the development of legislation and rules to follow.

 - September 2019 – Post-2025 Issues Paper

 - March 2020 – COAG Papers Ahead Markets and System Services Two-sided Markets

 - September 2020 – Post-2025 Program Consultation Paper

 - January 2021 - Market Design Directions Paper (no public consultation)